PyDrocsid/documentation/docs/cogs/administration/sudo.md

 # Sudo
 This cog contains the `.sudo` command, as well as some other commands used to maintain the bot instance.
-This `.sudo` command is similiar to the `sudo` command on Linux.
+This `.sudo` command is similar to the `sudo` command on Linux.

 ## `sudo`